telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 column, an image column, or a column based on your own custom-defined template etc.

+###  AutoGenerateDeleteColumn `Boolean`

+Gets or sets a value determining if  will automatically
+            generate a  with CommandName set to 'Delete'.

+###  AutoGenerateEditColumn `Boolean`

+Gets or sets a value determining if  will automatically
+            generate a .

 ###  AutoGenerateHierarchy `Boolean`

 Gets or sets a value indicating whether detail tables will be automatically created from the
             dataset object to which the grid is bound.

-###  RetainExpandStateOnRebind `Boolean`
+###  BackColor `Color`

-Gets or sets a value indicating if the  property of both hierarchy and group items will be
+Gets or sets the background color of the Web server control.
-            retained after a call to  or  method.

 ###  BackImageUrl `String`